cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-08-filibuster-3.markdown

 ./functional/test_foo_bar_baz.py
 ```

-At this point, your test should pass.
-If it doesn't, please make sure your services were implemented correctly as
-described above, and that you have started the services using the ``local-start`` make target.
+At this point, the test should pass, but, did we properly account for the ways that our services' dependencies can fail?

 ## Finding the Bug